userver: Configure, Build and Install

 Service templates for userver based services

-There are prepared and ready to use service templates at the github:
+There are ready to use service templates at GitHub:

 Link Contains

-1. Press the green "Use this template" button at the top of the github template page
+1. Press the "Use this template" button at the top right of the GitHub template page

 2. Clone the service git clone your-service-repo && cd your-service-repo